weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 ## Before You Begin

-If you are using OS X or Windows install [Docker Toolbox](https://www.docker.com/toolbox), which provides all of the tools you need to complete this guide.
+If you are using OS X or Windows, install [Docker Toolbox](https://www.docker.com/toolbox), which provides all of the tools you need to complete this guide.

-For other operating systems, please install and configure the following separately before proceeding:
+For other operating systems, install and configure the following separately before proceeding:

   - [`docker-machine`](http://docs.docker.com/machine/#installation) binary (_`>= 0.2.0`_)
   - [`docker`](https://docs.docker.com/installation/#installation) binary, at least the client (_`>= v1.6.x`_)